becoming a notary

 1. The salary is attractive

-A notary's salary can vary depending on the office where he or she works.
+A notary's salary can vary depending on the firm where they work.
 But overall, a notary's salary is very attractive.

-As his expertise is sought in a wide range of situations, the notary has a broad client base.
+As his expertise is required in a number of situations, the notary has a broad clientele.

-3. The notary may own his own office
+3. The notary can own their own office.

-Since the Macron law concerning notarial offices, the process of opening an office immediately after graduation has been considerably facilitated.
+Since the Macron law concerning notarial offices, the process of opening an office just after graduating has been considerably facilitated.

-The notary is a true legal expert who, throughout his career, is responsible for keeping up to date with the latest legal developments.
+The notary is a true legal expert who, throughout his career, is responsible for staying up to date with the latest legal developments.

 1 sur 4